Transformer-op/health-sql-analysis/README.md

 knowledge to interpret findings beyond raw numbers.

 ## Analyst background
-Favour a Nwatu — Bachelor of Nursing Science, ESUT College of Medicine.
+Favour Nwatu — Bachelor of Nursing Science, ESUT College of Medicine.
 Clinical experience across psychiatric, community health, and teaching hospital settings.
 SQL skills developed as part of a transition into health data and medical AI roles.